 - over (str or list) Time periods to average over.
-Options are 'year', 'month', 'day'. - align (str) This determines whether the output time is at the left, centre or right hand side of the time window.
+Options are 'year', 'month', 'day'.
+This operates in a similar way to the groupby method in pandas or the tidyverse in R. - align (str) This determines whether the output time is at the left, centre or right hand side of the time window.
 Options are "left", "centre" and "right"